-If you do not already have equipment at home, you will need to organise some prior to your admission to use when you return home.
+If you do not already have equipment at home, you will need to organise some prior to your admission.
 This is to make sure you can maintain your hip precautions following your surgery.
-Please be aware that all equipment has a maximum weight rating; please ensure that the equipment you hire is appropriate for your body weight.
+Please be aware that all equipment has a maximum weight rating.